JATOS/JATOS-Blog/_posts/2017-11-07-Cloud9-for-a-quick-JATOS-server.md

 email: lange.kristian@gmail.com
 ---

-A JATOS user (Hi Spiro!) told me about [Cloud9](https://c9.io/) and I thought I should mention it in a blog post.
+A JATOS user told me about [Cloud9](https://c9.io/) and I thought I should mention it in a blog post.

 It's basically a Linux server that runs in the cloud that you can access via the browser.
 On top of this it offers a whole web development environment but one can use it just as a bare Ubuntu server.
 Of course it's working with JATOS.
 And they have a [free tier](https://c9.io/pricing).